electric-sql/electric/clients/typescript/README.md

 ```

 This gives you persistent, local-first SQL with active-active replication
 in your web browser 🤯.
-Use the db client as normal, with the proviso that
+Use the db client as normal, with the provision that
 the methods are now async (they return promises rather than direct values).

 See the [Quickstart](https://electric-sql.com/docs/usage/quickstart) guide for more information.